Ashley Neal

 Ashley Neal (born 16 December 1974) is an English former professional footballer who played as a defender.
 He is the son of the former Liverpool player Phil Neal.

+Footballing career

 On 26 September 1996, Neal was loaned to Brighton & Hove Albion.
 Two days later, he made his first league appearance in a 3–0 defeat to Northampton Town.

 After a free transfer to Peterborough United, Neal made nine total appearances for the club.
 His first game for the club was in a 2–0 victory versus Preston North End.
 He made his first and only FA Cup appearance versus Dagenham & Redbridge on 6 December 1997.
-Major injury led Neal to an early retirement from the game.
+Major injury led Neal to an early retirement from the game after dropping into non-league football with Radcliffe Borough.